microsoft/azure_arc/docs/overview/_index.md

 ## Jumpstart ArcBox

-Have you ever wanted to have a complete Azure Arc lab with just one click?
+Have you ever wanted to have a complete Azure Arc environment with just one click?
 We've got you covered with ArcBox!

 [ArcBox](../azure_jumpstart_arcbox/index.md) is a dedicated sandbox environment for exploring all things Azure Arc, and the best part is that the only prerequisite is an Azure subscription.
 With a one-click deployment, you get a full Azure Arc lab packed with technology including Azure Arc enabled Servers, Kubernetes, Data Services and much more.
 Check out ArcBox today and start exploring a comprehensive hybrid sandbox powered by Azure Arc.